5 Fun Paper Plate Crafts Your Kids Can Make (Low Prep for Busy Moms)

 2. Paper Plate Wreath

-This is a super-easy paper plate craft that can make a cute decoration for your home and sneak in fine motor skills for your toddler.
-You can theme it for different seasons or holidays, or events such as Mother’s Day.
+This is a super-easy paper plate craft that can make a cute decoration for your home and sneak in fine motor skills for your child.
+You can theme it for different seasons, holidays, or events such as Mother’s Day.

-How to make it: All you need to do is cut out the centre of a paper plate, and stick either colourful tissue paper or colourful crepe paper around the plate. (these types of paper are soft, easy to cut and give a cute textured look).
+How to make it: Simply cut out the centre of a paper plate, and stick either colourful tissue paper or colourful crepe paper around the plate. (these types of paper are soft, easy to cut and give a cute textured look.)

 Materials Needed:

-Tip: Let your child tear the paper themselves—it’s great for building fine motor skill.
+Tip: Let your child tear the paper themselves—it’s great for building fine motor skills.

 3. Paper plate Bugs

-These paper plate crafts are easy and perfect to do with your kids when you want to welcome in the Spring season.
-It’s a fun and simple way for your toddlers to learn about spring animals, while imaginatively transforming an ordinary paper plate into their favourite bug.
+These paper plate crafts are great for when you want to welcome in the Spring season.
+It’s a fun way for your toddlers to learn about spring animals, while imaginatively transforming an ordinary paper plate into their favourite bug.

 How to make a bug: Simply paint or colour a paper plate in the colour of your preferred bug.
-Add googly eyes and draw or glue on a smile.
-Cut out and tape pipe cleaners or paper strips as antennae.
-Glue on wings using construction paper or tissue.
+Add googly eyes and draw in a smile.
+Cut out and tape pipe cleaners as antennae.
+Then glue on wings using construction paper or tissue.
 Done!

 Materials Needed: